-A: Initially, I would start the nonstimulant alone, and then only consider a combination if each med trial did not work well enough on its own.
+A: Initially, I would start the nonstimulant alone, and then only consider a combination if each medication trial did not work well enough on its own.
 There is some evidence to suggest that low-dose clonidine plus a stimulant may be uniquely beneficial in some situations.

-Q: Anxiety is a problem we primary care givers encounter.
+Q: Anxiety is a problem we primary caregivers encounter.
 What good rating scales are available?